 Young children are at a greater risk of catching a cold than adults, due to increased indoor time in close proximity to other children.
 You can catch a cold at any time of year, but they’re most common during winter months because cold-catching viruses are attracted to low-humidity atmospheres.

 Hundreds of varieties of viruses can cause symptoms of a cold.
-These can include runny or stuffy nose, sore throat, sneezing, coughing, headache and fatigue.
+These can include a runny or stuffy nose, sore throat, sneezing, coughing, headache, and fatigue.

 Patient Plus Urgent Care – Get in, Get better.

 When you’re sick or injured, whether routine or urgent, quality medical care should be easy to find and available when you need it.
 That’s the idea behind Patient Plus Urgent Care, with convenient locations in Baton Rouge, Prairieville, & Brusly.